-Millennium Woods is one of PEN’s land-based projects, this thin strip of woodland was created around the turn of the millennium to off-set the building of the A30 bypass just outside Penzance.
-PEN is the leaseholder, and we have thus far managed the wood with the emphasis on public access, through path creation and upkeep, reducing invasive species such as bramble and thistle to enhance the site for increased wildlife diversity, creating different habitat areas and planting native species.
+Millennium Woods is one of PEN’s land-based projects, this thin strip of Council owned woodland was created around the turn of the millennium to off-set the building of the A30 bypass just outside Penzance.
+PEN is the leaseholder, and we have begun to manage the wood with the emphasis on public access.

 · Awarded BTCV grant for £10,000 in 2004.